JetBrains-Research/commit_message_generation/README.md

       ```
       wandb:
         kwarg: ...
+        artifact:
+          kwargs: ...

       input_file: ...
       max_n_tokens: ...

+      language: ...
+      only_short_sequences: ...
+      only_long_sequences: ...
       ```

       See more information about possible options below.

-        * `wandb` defines everything Weights & Biases-related
+        * `wandb` defines everything W&B-related

           Firstly, there is an option to use model predictions stored as W&B artifact table.
-The following options define the configuration:
+Define the configuration under `artifact` key:
-            * `artifact_name`: full W&B artifact name
+            * `project`: W&B project.
+            * `name`:  Artifact name.
+            * `version`: Artifact version (or alias).
-            * `table_name`:  a name for specific table in the artifact
+            * `table_name`: Name of file with prediction in the artifact (by default, it is assumed to be the same as artifact alias).

-          Secondly, there is an option to log metrics to W&B in a separate run.
-The following options define the
+          Secondly, there is an option to log metrics to W&B. The following options define the
           configuration:
             * `project`: W&B project name
-            * `name`:  W&B run name

         * `input_file`